CFM in HVAC Explained-The Complete Guide

 1 LPS=2.11888 CFM

-If you're working in the HVAC field, chances are you'd need to convert CFM (Cubic Feet per Minute) to m³/h (Cubic Meters per Hour) frequently when working with international standards or metric measurement equipment.
-The method for conversion is very simple, and we'll go through it step by step.
+For anyone working in the HVAC industry, it is very likely that you need to convert CFM (Cubic Feet per Minute) to m³/h (Cubic Meters per Hour), especially if you are utilizing international standards or measurement equipment in metric units.
+The process for conversion is very easy and we will go through the steps below.

 1 CFM=1.699 m³/h